azagniotov/stubby4j/docs/YAML.md

 -  request:
       url: /some/uri
-      queryParams:
+      query:
          paramTwo: 12345
          paramOne: valueOne
       method: POST
       headers:
          authorization: bob:secret
-      postBody: this is some post data in textual format
+      post: this is some post data in textual format

    response:
       headers: